gabrielemariotti/cardslib/README.md

 ## Including in your project

-Card Library is pushed to Maven Central as a AAR, so you just need to add the following dependency to your `build.gradle`.
+Card Library is pushed to Maven Central as an AAR, so you just need to add the following dependency to your `build.gradle`.

     dependencies {
         compile 'com.github.gabrielemariotti.cards:library:0.9.0'